 “Vacant home tax” has been a buzzword for politicians, Canada’s real estate community and the population at large for a few years now.
-The recently re-elected Liberal party, led by Justin Trudeau, plans to implement a tax on foreign-owned vacant properties that they passed in their budget before the September 2021 election.
-While the current Ontario provincial government, led by Doug Ford, has no current plans to institute a vacant home tax, Toronto is in the process of implementing a vacant home tax.
-More jurisdictions seem to be following Toronto’s footsteps, as Hamilton considers implementing one at a municipal level, and Peel is at a regional level.
-Ontario appears to be destined for a vacant home tax, whether done through Queen’s Park or not.
+The re-elected Liberal party, led by Justin Trudeau, has implemented a tax on foreign-owned vacant properties that they passed in their budget before the September 2021 election.
+Toronto is one of the first cities in Canada to implement a vacant home tax as all residential property owners have received a notice stating “all residential property owners are required to declare the occupancy status of their residential property(s) annually.”
+Any owner that does not reply prior to February 2, 2023 will receive a fine.
+More jurisdictions seem to be following Toronto’s footsteps, as Hamilton is set to implement one beginning in 2024, and Peel is conducting public consultations to determine next steps of the implementation.

 Places like British Columbia have had vacant real estate taxes for a few years now.
 Will the vacant home tax achieve its goal of reducing real estate prices?
 Where has the tax been sued before, and what were its results?
 This article will analyze the various proposals for vacant home taxes and look at places like BC, which have instituted such a tax to see how effective they can be.

 Friendly reminder: Please speak to an accountant or tax professional when dealing with any potential taxes (be it on your property or personal income).
 This article provides information about taxes – not tax advice.